Two popular options for accessing that equity are a reverse mortgage and a Home Equity Line of Credit (HELOC).

 In order to qualify for a reverse mortgage, you must meet certain criteria, including the following:

-• Applicants must be at least 62 years of age or older
+- Applicants must be at least 62 years of age or older

-• The home must have significant equity
+- The home must have significant equity

-• The property needs to be in good condition
+- The property needs to be in good condition

-Before homeowners may officially apply for a reverse mortgage, they must first complete a counseling session with an approved counselor from the U.S. Department of Housing and Urban Development (HUD).
+Before homeowners can officially apply for a reverse mortgage, they must first complete a counseling session with an approved counselor from the U.S. Department of Housing and Urban Development (HUD).
 This counseling session helps to ensure that homeowners understand all the risks and benefits involved with a reverse mortgage and can make an informed decision.

 Learn more about the reverse mortgage requirements by checking out this FREE reverse mortgage information kit.